landerson7/stock_bot/README.md

 # stock_bot
-Testing different stock trading algorithms and methods
+Using a stock trading bot to learn machine learning